bengisusaahin/KotlinInterviewQuestions/README.md

 Performance Difference
 Depending on where it is used, there can be a performance difference between `vararg` and `Array`.
 When you use `vararg`, Kotlin creates an `Array` in the background.
 This means an additional cost and can lead to differences in decompiled code.
 For example, the background code generated when using `vararg` may be more complex than directly using an `Array`.
 Therefore, you should consider your performance requirements when deciding which method to use.

+## 8- In Kotlin, how do you use break, continue, return, and return@label statements to manage control flow within loops and functions?
+What are the differences between these statements?

+break: Used to exit from a loop (for, while).
+The `break` statement immediately terminates the loop and allows you to exit from it.

+continue: Allows you to skip the current iteration of the loop when a specific condition is met.
+The `continue` statement prevents the remaining code in the loop from being executed and moves to the next iteration.

+return: Used to return a result from a function.
+The `return` statement specifies the return value of the function and exits from it.

+return@label: Enables you to return from specific labeled loops or nested functions in more complex loop structures.
+The `return@label` allows you to specify which function or loop you want to exit from.